yostane/pwa_from_scratch/README.md

 Using the cache is pretty straightforward; we first `open` it and then `addAll` static files.

-You can check that the files successfully added by clicking on the **Cache Storage** on the left menu.
+You can check that the files are successfully added by clicking on the **Cache Storage** on the left menu.

 ![Cache storage](./readme_assets/cache_storage.png "Cache storage")

 Great, the files that I added earlier are all inside the cache storage.
-However, we just did half of the caching.
+However, we just did half of the job because the cache is not loaded.
 In order to confirm that, click on the **offline** checkbox in the service worker menu.
 Refresh the page and ... :scream: the web app fails to load.

 To sum up, we added file to the cache but they were not loaded in offline mode.
 The problem is that we did not inform the browser to use them when the network call fails.

-The remaining piece of the puzzle id the `fetch` event of the service worker.
-This event is called before any network request is emitted by the browser.
+The remaining piece of the puzzle is the `fetch` event of the service worker.
+And as a bonus the `fetch` event handler that we are going to implement will also cache the API calls.
+This is possible because the event is called before any network request is emitted by the browser.
 When we handle this event, we can choose to load cached content, forge our response object or just get the network response.
-And as a bonus the `fetch` event handler that we are going to implement will also cache the API calls.

 Please add to following to the service worker.